-The Continental Giant and the Flemish Giant are two rabbit breeds that are quite similar.
+The Continental Giant rabbit and the Flemish Giant rabbit are two rabbit breeds that are quite similar.
 In fact, the Continental Rabbit is descended from the Flemish Giant.
 In this article, we give you the rundown between the two breeds so you can learn about their differences and similarities.

 Continentals and Flemish Rabbits at a Glance: